 - Seed starting mix.
-Buy a packaged mix or make your own from 1 part perlite, 1 part vermiculite and one part coir (coconut fiber) or peat moss.
+Buy a packaged mix or make your own from 1 part perlite, 1 part vermiculite, and 1 part coir (coconut fiber) or peat moss.

 - Saucers to place under the pots

-Fill the pots with seed starting mix to about 1 ½ inches from the top with seed starting mix.
+Fill the pots with seed starting mix to about 1 ½ inches (4 cm.) from the top with seed starting mix.
 Set the pot on the saucer and moisten the mix with water.

-Place two or three seeds near the center of each pot and cover the seeds with about one-half to one inch of soil.
+Place two or three seeds near the center of each pot and cover the seeds with about 1 to 1 1/2 inch (2.5-4 cm.) of soil.
 NOTE: if you choose smaller seeds than the ones suggested here, adjust the depth accordingly.

 Place the pot in the zipper bag and seal it.
 Observe daily and remove the pot from the bag as soon as the plant emerges.

-Clip out the smallest or weakest plants when they are about three inches tall, leaving only one sturdy seedling.
+Clip out the smallest or weakest plants when they are about 3 inches (8 cm.) tall, leaving only one sturdy seedling.

 Cuttings – Cuttings are perhaps the most common form of asexual propagation.
-Pothosand philodendron are good plants to use because they have lots of stems and they root easily in a glass of water.
-Make cuttings four to six inches long and remove enough of the lower leaves so that only the stems are under water.
-When the roots are about three inches long, transplant them in a pot filled with potting soil.
+Pothos and philodendron are good plants to use because they have lots of stems and they root easily in a glass of water.
+Make cuttings 4 to 6 inches (10-15 cm.) long and remove enough of the lower leaves so that only the stems are underwater.
+When the roots are about 3 inches (8 cm.) long, transplant them in a pot filled with potting soil.

 Division – You can demonstrate the division of tubers with seed potatoes.
 Make sure you get your potatoes from a seed store.
 Grocery store potatoes are often treated with growth inhibitors to prevent the eyes from sprouting.
-Cut the seed potatoes apart so that each eye has at least a one-inch cube of potato with it.
-Plant the pieces under two inches of moist soil.
+Cut the seed potatoes apart so that each eye has at least an inch (2.5 cm.) cube of potato with it.
+Plant the pieces under 2 inches (5 cm.) of moist soil.